Maurya30/Dharma-App/README.md

 remembers your past conversations, knows your goals, and responds with scripture-backed wisdom rooted in the actual texts.

-> 🕉️ Coming to the App Store soon.
+> Download today on the App Store (https://apps.apple.com/us/app/dharma/id6761423523).

 ---